 College Fast Track Program

 The College Fast Track Program enables scholars to earn college credits while at Heritage Academy.
-College credits can be earned in three ways:
+College credits can be earned in two ways:

 - Online courses